Direct and inverse cascades in turbulent Bose-Einstein condensate

-To retrieve the dimensional predictions of \eqref{Eq:DirectDimensional} and \eqref{Eq:InverseDimensional}, we first remark that $n_k$ is dimensionless and the fluxes have dimensions $[P_0]=M T^{-3}L^{-1}$ and $[Q_0]=T^{-1}L^{-3}$, and wave vectors $[k]=L^{-1}$.
-By reintroducing dimensional quantities in Eq.(7) and (8) of the main text, we obtain
+To retrieve the dimensional predictions of Eq.~(\ref{Eq:DirectDimensional},\ref{Eq:InverseDimensional}), we first remark that $n_k$ is dimensionless and the fluxes have dimensions $[P_0]=M T^{-3}L^{-1}$ and $[Q_0]=T^{-1}L^{-3}$, and wave vectors $[k]=L^{-1}$.
+By reintroducing dimensional quantities in Eq.~\eqref{eq:dc} and \eqref{eq:ic} , we obtain